jmeydam/countcheck/README.md

 The distributions and parameters in the simulation study were chosen so that the generated data is comparable to certain data of interest.
-The prototype is only meant to be used for roughly the same kind of data.
+The prototype is meant to be used for roughly the same kind of data.
 Please refer to the [report](https://jmeydam.github.io/count-anomalies/simulation_study.html) for details.